adituriya/vagrant-debops/README.md

 including your own public key infrastructure, secure secrets storage, and over a dozen ready-to-deploy applications (Gitlab, DokuWiki, Etherpad, Nextcloud...).

-Plus, it is highly extensible: if your project requires something that resides outside the DebOps ecosystem, you can write your own Ansible roles (or use third-party roles) and include them in your DebOps playbook(s).
+It is self-documenting, and highly extensible: if your project requires something that resides outside the DebOps ecosystem, you can write your own Ansible roles (or use third-party roles) and include them in your DebOps playbook(s).

-Besides providing a consistent and reasonably secure way of provisioning server environments, and of sharing development environments with other developers, this leads to a self-documenting specification of your project's server requirements (whether or not you also use DebOps to provision your production infrastructure).

 ## Project Layout